yjp20/youngjin.io/content/posts/_index.md

 title: Posts
 ---

-These posts are free, unrefined, and transient.
+These posts are free, intentionally unrefined, and transient.
 I provide no warranty!
 You've been warned :^).